elliotroutier/elliot_portfolio/_projects/shaft-design/index.md

 ---
 layout: post
-title: Shaft Design - Forklift Transmission for Vehicle
+title: Shaft Design – Forklift Transmission Subassembly
-description:  This shaft design project formed the first part of my Design Materials and Manufacturing module — an 8-week team challenge to develop a power transmission sub-assembly for a custom electric forklift operating in a stone quarry near Bath.
-I was responsible for load analysis, material selection, and technical documentation.
+description: This shaft design project formed the first part of my Design, Materials, and Manufacturing module — an 8-week team challenge to develop a power transmission sub-assembly for a custom electric forklift operating in a stone quarry near Bath.
 skills:
   - CAD
   - Material Selection